-Positioning statement Core Activities 2023/2024 Additional activities NWPGP provides management and leadership to industry in the areas of postharvest storage, production and postproduction chemical use, market requirements and chemical regulations.
-In conjunction with Grains Australia, continue to support the activities of the NWPGP by acting as the secretariat and convene the Australian Grain Storage & Protection Conference, NWPGP technical outcomes and associated work groups.
-In working with the NRS, update the Australian Grains Industry Post Harvest Chemical Usage Recommendations and Outturn Tolerances 2023/24 to meet changing market requirements, Work with members, industry groups and Government to manage chemical use and provide submissions to various regulatory reviews of chemical use.
+Positioning statement Core Activities 2024/2025 Additional activities NWPGP provides management and leadership to industry in the areas of post- harvest storage, production and post- production chemical use, market requirements and chemical regulations.
+In conjunction with Grains Australia, continue to support the activities of the NWPGP by acting as the secretariat and convene the Australian Grain Storage &amp; Protection Conference, NWPGP technical outcomes and associated work groups.
+In working with the NRS, update the Australian Grains Industry Post Harvest Chemical Usage Recommendations and Outturn Tolerances 2024/25 to meet changing market requirements, Work with members, industry groups and Government to manage chemical use and provide submissions to various regulatory reviews of chemical use.
 Raise awareness to increase the general understanding of NWPGP in chemical grain protection, MRLs liaison between Government and industry, and increasing importance of chemical residues and food safety within the supply chain.
-Continuing support of the National Working Party on Grain Protection ensuring science-based decisions in relation to the use, application, storage and trading of grain for domestic and international markets.
+Continuing support of the National Working Party on Grain Protection ensuring science- based decisions in relation to the use, application, storage and trading of grain for domestic and international markets.
 Provide submissions, and input where required, on reviews of chemicals both in Australia and overseas in markets of importance to Australian grain.
+Support the National Residue Survey and its objectives.